HewlettPackard/OpenShift-on-SimpliVity/README.md

 ## Controlling the placement of infrastructure workloads

 The OCP 4.1 documentation describes how you can control the placement of the main infrastructure resources in your cluster.
-This documentation leverages the label `node-role.kubernetes.io/infra` label and hence use a single pool of infrastructure nodes to host all the infrastructure resources.
-S=
+This documentation leverages the label `node-role.kubernetes.io/infra` and hence use a single pool of infrastructure nodes to host all the infrastructure resources.

 ### Moving router replicas to infrastructure nodes